 Moms Clean Air Force Texas hosted a “School’s Out Food Drive” contributing to the over 4,542 pounds of food collected by Moms Clean Air Force chapters nationwide.

 Moms Clean Air Force Texas hosted a Mama Summit in San Antonio.

-Field organizer, Krystal Henagan delivered a presentation, “Air Quality and Health in San Antonio,” at EcoCentro.
-Nine people attended, including U.S. Representative Lloyd Doggett’s (D-TX 35th District) District Director, MaryEllen Veliz.
+Field organizer Krystal Henagan delivered a presentation, “Air Quality and Health in San Antonio,” at EcoCentro.
+In attendance was Representative Lloyd Doggett’s (D-TX 35th District) district director, MaryEllen Veliz.

 Moms Clean Air Force Texas participated in an EPA Environmental Justice Meeting.